 The vast majority of our contracts are entered into by our U.S. or U.K. entities.
 The contracts entered into by the U.S. entity are almost always denominated in U.S. dollars or Canadian dollars, and contracts entered into by our U.K., Australian and Irish subsidiaries are generally denominated in British Pounds, Australian dollars and Euros, respectively.
 Historically, as the U.S. dollar weakened, foreign currency translation resulted in an increase in our revenues and expenses denominated in non-U.S. currencies.
 Conversely, as the U.S. dollar strengthened, foreign currency translation resulted in a decrease in our revenues and expenses denominated in non-U.S. currencies.
 During 2023, foreign translation had an insignificant impact on our revenues and expenses denominated in non-U.S. currencies.
-During 2023, foreign translation had an insignificant impact on our revenues and expenses denominated in non-U.S. currencies.
-During 2023, foreign translation had an insignificant impact on our revenues and expenses denominated in non-U.S. currencies.
-During 2023, foreign translation had an insignificant impact on our revenues and expenses denominated in non-U.S. currencies.
 Though we have exposure to fluctuations in currency exchange rates, primarily those between the U.S. dollar and both the British Pound and Canadian dollar, the impact has generally not been material to our consolidated results of operations or financial position.
 During 2023, the fluctuation in foreign currency exchange rates impacted our total revenue and our income from operations by insignificant amounts.
 We have entered into foreign currency forward contracts to hedge revenues denominated in the Canadian dollar against changes in the exchange rate with the U.S. dollar.
 We will continue monitoring such exposure and take action as appropriate.
-To determine the impacts on revenue (or income from operations) from fluctuations in currency exchange rates, current period revenues (or income from operations) from entities reporting in foreign currencies
+To determine the impacts on revenue (or income from operations) from fluctuations in currency exchange rates, current period revenues (or income from operations) from entities reporting in foreign currencies were translated into U.S. dollars using the comparable prior year period's weighted average foreign currency exchange rates.
+These impacts are non-GAAP financial information and are not in accordance with, or an alternative to, information prepared in accordance with GAAP.